iridium-soda/massive-coderunner/README.md

 astool -v

 Options:
-locate <function>       :To locate function by name.
+analysis <file>         :To analysis target file and gather useful information. locate <function>       :To locate function by name.
 Be sure all files you need to search were resolved successfully before. trace <function>:<arg>  :To trace the statement inside the function that operates on this parameter.
 -h                      :Show this screen.
 -v                      :Show version.
 ```
-# Custom Rewrite
+# Self-Compile

 # TODO
 - [ ] Batch process files